hunterraffety/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

-### An event listener is something on any given element inside of the website that allows for the browser to respond in differente ways based on the user's interaction with tbe website.
+### An event listener is something on any given element inside of the website that allows for the browser to respond in different ways based on the user's interaction with tbe website.

 4. Why would we convert a NodeList into an Array?